szymon-sawicki/cinema-app/README.md

 ## NEXT TASKS TO DO

+- write entities (infrastructure) for all domain objects
+- fix POM.XML
+- fix test of CinemasService
-- refactor test of adding cinema
+- test manually inserting of seats by creating of cinema
-- find good way to avoid setters in domain objects